tzanos10/Project-Melodica-for-Project-Future-12/README.md

 Open the Melodica.pbix file.

-The report connects directly to the ChinookDW database.
+The report connects directly to the MelodicaDW database.

 Data is analyzed using a star schema model.